Recommendations for Administrators Receiving Human Rights Disclosures and Complaints

 UBC and its community members share a responsibility for ensuring and maintaining an environment that is free from discrimination.

-However, administrative heads of unit (AHU) bear the primary responsibility for maintaining discrimination-free working and learning environments.
-As an AHU, here’s how you can best support someone that approaches you to discuss human rights concerns.
+Administrative heads of unit (AHU) bear the primary responsibility for maintaining discrimination-free working and learning environments.
+As an AHU, here’s what you should know if someone approaches you with a human rights related concern.

 Use reflective listening to aid this process.
 Reflective listening helps keep a conversation flowing without providing judgements regarding what is being discussed.
 It also provides a means of verifying what was said so that the manager’s interpretations and notes will be accurate.